ESOS: Energy Savings Opportunity Scheme

 Avoid unwanted impacts from ESOS

-Compliance deadlines have passed and enforcement notices for non-compliance will be issued by the Environment Agency.
+As compliance deadlines pass, enforcement notices for non-compliance will be issued by the Environment Agency.
 Non-compliance could incur the following:

 Fines of up to £50,000